Table of Contents

 Bay spacing is settled once, not negotiated repeatedly

-In stable pre engineered steel buildings in India, bay spacing is fixed after studying movement, storage, and equipment layout.
+In stable pre-engineered buildings in India, bay spacing is fixed after studying movement, storage, and equipment layout.
 It is not adjusted every time a new drawing is issued.
 When bay spacing keeps changing, foundation drawings change, anchor bolts shift, and erection planning breaks down.
 Most delays begin here.

 Height is planned for use, not approval